Skip to main content

 SGM - About

 EDI strives to advance diversity and inclusion at NIH and ensure that the civil rights of all of our employees are protected.
-The Sexual & Gender Minority (SGM) Portfolio is directed at ensuring that this constituency remains a successful part of a broader diversity and inclusion strategy for the NIH.
+The Sexual & Gender Minority (SGM) Employment Portfolio is directed at ensuring that this constituency remains a successful part of a broader diversity and inclusion strategy for the NIH.

 Portfolio GOALS and VALUES